rob-blackbourn/blog-react-python/step2/README.md

 This loads all of the code we need to run Python in the browser.
 The functions are the available in the `window` global object.

-Now we change `src/App.js` to load python.
+Now we change `src/App.js` to load Python.

 ```javascript